9beach/analyze-sgf/README.en-US.md

 `analyze-sgf` analyzes [SGF](https://en.wikipedia.org/wiki/Smart_Game_Format)
-files by [KataGo Parallel Analysis Engine](https://github.com/lightvector/KataGo/blob/master/docs/Analysis_Engine.md) to generate the win rate graphs, label good and bad moves, propose the variations, and save them as new SGF files.
+files by [KataGo Parallel Analysis Engine](https://github.com/lightvector/KataGo/blob/master/docs/Analysis_Engine.md) to generate the win rate graphs, label the good and bad moves, propose the variations, and save them as new SGF files.

 You can analyze an SGF file one by one in real-time by linking